-2.12 Railroad Crossings Railroad crossings are always dangerous.
-Every such crossing must be approached with the expectation that a train is coming. • Never Race a Train to a Crossing Never attempt to race a train to a crossing.
-It is extremely difficult to judge the speed of an approaching train. • Reduce Speed Speed must be reduced in accordance with your ability to see approaching trains in any direction, and speed must be held to a point which will permit you to stop short of the tracks in case a stop is necessary. • Don't Expect to Hear a Train Because of noise in the cab, you cannot expect to hear the train horn until the train is dangerously close to the crossing. • Don't Relv on Signals You should not rely solely upon the presence of warning signals, gates, or flagmen to warn of the approach of trains.
+- Speed must be reduced in accordance with your ability to see approaching trains in any direction, and speed must be held to a point which will permit you to stop short of the tracks in case a stop is necessary. - Don't Expect to Hear a Train - Because of noise in the cab, you cannot expect to hear the train horn until the train is dangerously close to the crossing. - Don't Rely on Signals - You should not rely solely upon the presence of warning signals, gates, or flagmen to warn of the approach of trains.